(888) 552-6760 SCHEDULE AN APPOINTMENT

 Metastatic prostate cancer treatment

-If a patient has been diagnosed with prostate cancer and he or she is concerned about prostate cancer metastasis, they should talk with a doctor about the risk of prostate cancer metastasis and corresponding treatment options.
+If a patient has been diagnosed with prostate cancer and he is concerned about prostate cancer metastasis, he should talk with a doctor about the risk of prostate cancer metastasis and treatment options.

 Treatments for stage 4 prostate cancer may depend on where in the body the disease has spread.
-Options include:
+Options include those listed below.

 Surgery for metastatic prostate cancer